YogeshPMagi/Level-shifter-Design_Analysis/README.md

-# CMOS-Inverter-Design-and-Analysis-using-Sky130pdk
+# Level Shifter Design and Analysis-using-Sky130pdk
- This repository documents the characterization and analysis of nMOS and pMOS devices as well as design and analysis of a CMOS inverter using various open source tools like Xschem, Ngspice, MAGIC, Netgen etc.
+ This repository documents the characterization and analysis of nMOS and pMOS devices as well as design and analysis of a CMOS Level Shifter Design and Analysis using various open source tools like Xschem, Ngspice, MAGIC, Netgen etc.
  ### Analysis of nMOS and pMOS
  Here we have used the 1.8V standard model of nMOS and pMOS in the SkyWater 130nm open-source Process Design Kit (PDK) for the analyis to determine parameters like threshold voltage, transconductance, and output resistance.
 The extracted parameters provide insight into device operation, including switching behavior and drive strength, and form the basis for selecting appropriate transistor dimensions in the CMOS inverter design.
- ### Design and Analysis of CMOS Inverter
+ ### Design and Analysis of Level Shifter
- After the nMOS and pMOS analysis, we start to design the CMOS inverter using nMOS and pMOS devices characterized in the previous stage.
-The inverter is analyzed under both DC and transient conditions to study its voltage transfer behavior, noise immunity, delay characteristics, and power dissipation.
-The the impact of transistor sizing and load capacitance on inverter performance is examined to establish design trade-offs relevant to CMOS digital circuits.
+ Following the characterization of individual nMOS and pMOS devices, I have designed a Level Shifter circuit.
+This circuit is essential in multi-voltage domain designs to shift a logic signal from a low-voltage rail (VDDL) to a high-voltage rail (VDDH) without causing static power leakage or logic failure.
+The design is analyzed under transient conditions to study its switching behavior, propagation delay, and power dissipation using the SkyWater 130nm PDK.

 ---